KIF Kolding

-KIF Kolding is a handball club based in Kolding, Denmark who competes in the Danish Handball League.
+KIF Kolding is a professional handball club based in Kolding, Denmark who competes in the Danish Handball League.
 KIF Kolding has won the Danish Handball Championship a record 14 times.

+It is a part of the broader sports association Kolding Idræts Forening.

 History

 KIF Kolding

+KIF Handball was formed in 1941 and quickly became a popular feature in the city.
+In the 1950's a sports venue specifically for handball was built.

+It was promoted to the Danish 1st division (the highest league at the time) in 1984 and was relegated again for 41 years.

 KIF Kolding won its first Danish Handball Championship in 1987.
 From 1987 to 2009 KIF won the Danish Handball Championship 12 times.

+In 1998 the professional first team became an independent company under the name "Kolding IF Håndbold Elite A/S" in order to better manage the economic risks of being a professional club.

 In the summer of 2011 the women team of the club became an independent club called Vejen EH.
+Vejen EH did however go bankrupt in 2014 and ceased to exists.

 KIF Kolding København

 KIF Kolding København was formed in August 2012 after AG København went bankrupt.
-Some of the players from AG København joined the players from KIF and some of AGK's sponsors also joined KIF under the new name.
+Some of the players from AG København joined the players from KIF, most notably the national team players, Lars Jørgensen, Kasper Hvidt and Joachim Boldsen.
+This prompted some of AGK's sponsors to also joined KIF under the new name.

 KIF Kolding København played some home games in Kolding and some in Brøndby.
 KIF won the Danish Handball Championship 2 times under the name KIF Kolding København.